andrewlee8247/ccdr/README.md

 Function was created that batch processed the data from Cloud Storage into BigQuery.
 To automate the process, a cron job was setup through Google Cloud Scheduler, and a topic was created in Google Pub/Sub.

-From Cloud Scheduler, the cron is set to ping the topic on Pub/Sub on a daily basis.
-Once the topic is pinged, the Cloud Function that is setup to scrape the files from the machine learning repository and upload them to Cloud Storage is set to trigger and run.
-After the Cloud Function finishes the process and the files are uploaded to Cloud Storage the next function is set to trigger afterwards.
-This function then updates the table in BigQuery and the batch process is completed.
+From Cloud Scheduler, the cron was set to ping the topic on Pub/Sub on a daily basis.
+Once the topic was pinged, the Cloud Function that was set up to scrape the files from the machine learning repository and upload them to Cloud Storage was set to trigger and run.
+After the Cloud Function finished the process and the files were uploaded to Cloud Storage, the next function was set to trigger afterwards.
+This function then updated the table in BigQuery and the batch process was completed.

 The following is a diagram of the process: